Noriko Sakai

 Noriko Sakai (酒井 法子, Sakai Noriko) is a Japanese singer and actress.
 Under her former stage name Nori-P (のりピー, Noripī), Sakai released her first single, "Otoko no Ko ni Naritai" (男のコになりたい) on February 5, 1987, nine days short of her sixteenth birthday.
 Over 40,000 copies of the single were sold.
 She is particularly popular in Hong Kong and Taiwan.
 Her best-selling single to date is "Aoi Usagi".

 In August 2009, Sakai was arrested on suspicion of possession and abuse of drugs and sentenced to probation for three years.
-She divorced her husband Yūichi Takasō (高相 祐一, Takasō Yūichi) after the incident and temporarily stayed away from the media circle.
-After her probation ended, she began rehearsals for the theater, and signed on with Office Nigun Niiba, as a first step towards returning to the media community.
+She divorced her husband Yūichi Takasō (高相 祐一, Takasō Yūichi) after the incident and temporarily stayed away from the media circle until her probation ended, at which she began rehearsals for the theater, and signed on with Office Nigun Niiba, as a first step towards returning to the media community.
 On May 1, 2021, she left Office Nigun Niiba and joined Smile.

-Biography
+Early life and career

 Noriko Sakai was born in Fukuoka, Fukuoka Prefecture, Japan.
 She made her debut as an idol singer in 1986.

 Sakai released her first single, "Otoko no Ko ni Naritai" (男のコになりたい) on February 5, 1987, nine days short of her sixteenth birthday.
 Over 40,000 copies of the single were sold.
 In the early years of her career, she used the nickname Nori-P (のりピー), although around the mid-1990s she started to distance herself from it.

 She ventured overseas in the 1990s to Taiwan to shoot VITALON P beverage commercials, as well as holding concerts which received praise.

-Sakai returned to the public attention after 1993, where she received recognition for her acting in Hitotsu Yane no Shita as Kashiwagi Koyuki.
+Sakai held her first overseas tour in May 1992; she traveled to Taiwan and then returned a few months later for a second tour on October 31 and November 1.
+Sakai considered her last two singles of 1992—"Nagisa no Pitecan Trops" and "Tabun Taboo"—playful songs.
+She did not see a need for profound meaning and wanted them to be fun.
+Sakai felt vocal style for "Tabun Taboo" had matured and that the lyrcis reflected her age (21 years) at the time.
+In 1993, she had a main role in the television series Hitotsu Yane no Shita as Kashiwagi Koyuki.
 In 1995, she acted in Hoshi no Kinka (Heaven's Coins) as Aya Kuramoto, also singing the theme song "Aoi Usagi" (碧いうさぎ) which became her best selling album to date.

 By the end of 1998 she organized the Asian concert tours throughout Taiwan, mainland China, Singapore, South Korea, Malaysia, Indonesia, Thailand and other countries in the regions.

-Personal life
+Marriage, Motherhood & First Return

-On December 28, 1998, she suddenly held a press conference, announcing her marriage to Yūichi Takasō (高相 祐一, Takasō Yūichi).
+In a sudden press conference held on December 28, 1998, Sakai announced her marriage to Yūichi Takasō (高相 祐一, Takasō Yūichi).
 She and Yūichi have one son, born on July 17, 1999.

-Return to the entertainment industry

-In January 2000, after the birth of her son, Sakai made a comeback to showbiz, and gradually took on roles in movies, drama and advertising.
-In 2003 she starred in honor film Ju-On: The Grudge 2 as Kyoko Harase.
-Sakai's popularity in Japan is not outstanding, but she has considerable supporters in Hong Kong, Taiwan and mainland China.
+Sakai would return to the industry in January 2000, gradually taking on roles in movies, drama and advertising.
+In 2003, she starred in horror film Ju-On: The Grudge 2 as Kyoko Harase.